-The proposed changes incorporate the addition of the Bern convention 3- step test.
-This in effect means it is not an infringement of copyright to make a copy of a publication as long as it is a special case, does not interfere with the rights of the author to benefit from their work or that the copying does not unduly prejudice the intellectual property of the owner.
+The proposed changes incorporate the addition of the Bern convention 3-step test.
+This in effect means it is not an infringement of copyright to make a copy of a publication as long as it is a special case and does not interfere with the rights of the author to benefit from their work.